Countywide Projects & Programs

 Redistricting

-On December 14, 2021 the Board ultimately adopted Map I.D.
-No. 74786 "Adopted Map" which are the current supervisorial boundaries of the County Board of Supervisors.
+On December 14, 2021 the Board of Supervisors adopted Map I.D.
+No. 74786 "Adopted Map" as the new supervisorial district boundaries.

 Draft Maps & Publicly Submitted Maps

-On January 12, 2022, an organization called SLO County Citizens for Good Government, and three other individuals filed a lawsuit in San Luis Obispo Superior Court challenging the validity of the Board's approval of the Adopted map.
-On March 24, 2023, the County Board entered into a settlement agreement with Petitioners.
-In sum, the settlement agreement stipulates to a mechanism where the Court sets aside the Adopted Map and directs the County to consider the other maps which were previously considered during the 2021 redistricting process.
+On January 12, 2022, an organization called SLO County Citizens for Good Government, and three other individuals filed a lawsuit in San Luis Obispo County Superior Court challenging the validity of the Board's approval of the Adopted Map (Map I.D.
+No. 74786.
+As a result of this litigation, on March 24, 2023, the County entered into a settlement agreement with the petitioners.
+Under the terms of the agreement, the Court set aside the Adopted Map and directed the County to reconsider alternative maps that had previously been reviewed during the 2021 redistricting process.

-On April 4, 2023, an introduction of three ordinances each of which repeal the Suervisorial District boundaries established by Ordinance No. 3467 and each of which propose new boundaries based on three previously considered maps commonly referred to as Map A, Map B, and the Chamber Map will be introduced with a hearing date scheduled of April 18, 2023.
+On April 4, 2023, the Board received an introduction of three ordinances each of which proposed to repeal the supervisorial boundaries established by Ordinance No. 3467.
+These ordinances proposed new boundaries based on three previously considered maps.

 Map A